ITMax2026/Active-Directory-Lab/README.md

-This is a solid, technical write-up.
-To make it "resume-ready" and more professional for GitHub, I have refined the language to be more action-oriented, corrected typos (like "Microsoft Graoh"), and improved the formatting for better readability.

-Here is the edited version of your **README.md**:

----

 # Hybrid Active Directory & Cloud Management Lab

 This project demonstrates the end-to-end implementation of a modern enterprise IT environment, transitioning from a traditional on-premises Active Directory setup to a Hybrid Cloud model using Microsoft Entra ID and Intune.

 ![Active Directory Lab Architecture](./images/lab4.png)

-## 🚀 Project Overview
+## Project Overview
-The lab is divided into four phases, covering virtualization, identity management, automation, and cloud-native security principles.
+The lab is divided into four phases:

 ### Phase 1: Foundations
 *   **Virtualization:** Deployed Windows Server 2022 and Windows 11 Client via VMware Workstation Pro.